 What happens if it snows at our wedding?

 Snow is a real possibility between the end of September and all the way through May in Colorado.
 Yep, that’s crazy, but also accurate.
-The first snow of the year usually falls early in October, and by the middle of October most of our mountain passes are closed because of the snow.
-In 2019, we had over 500 avalanches over a two-week period in March, which closed down many of the main roads, so traffic and travel are also important to consider.
+The first snow of the year usually falls early in October, and by the middle of October most of the dirt roads to trailheads and mountain passes at higher elevations are closed because of the snow.
+In 2019, we had over 500 avalanches over a two-week period in March which closed down many of the main roads, so traffic and travel are also important to consider.

-• Wear warm boots/shoes, and make sure your shoes have traction so that you’re not slipping on the snow.
+• Wear warm boots or shoes, and make sure your shoes have traction so that you’re not slipping on the snow.
+Men’s dress shoes are notoriously slippery on snow.
+Your shoes should also have enough room to wear warm wool socks, like Smartwool or Darn Tough.

 • Stock up on hand and toe warmers, and bring gloves or mittens.
-Consider wearing nude-colored leggings or high wool socks under your dress.
+Ear warmers are also great, since your head getting cold is the first thing that’ll make it miserable.

-I personally love shooting weddings in the snow, so you won’t hear me complaining.
-I was raised in Norway on the saying “there’s no such thing as bad weather, only bad clothing” – and I still live by those words!
+I love photographing weddings in the snow, so you won’t hear me complaining about the cold.
+I was raised in Norway on the saying “there’s no such thing as bad weather, only bad clothing” and I still live by those words here in Colorado!

 What happens if it rains at our wedding?

 While Colorado brags about having over 300 days of sunshine a year, there’s always a chance that you’ll get some bad weather on your wedding day.
-Spring in Colorado can be very wet, and we get a lot of afternoon rain showers during summer.
+Spring in Colorado (May-June) can be very rainy, and afternoon thunderstorms and rain showers are an almost daily occurrence in the summer months.

-Luckily the rain never lasts for long in summer, so chances are you’ll only have to worry about a 15-30 minute rain shower at the most.
+Luckily the rain never lasts for long, so chances are you’ll only have to worry about a 15-30 minute rain shower in the afternoon.
+If you want to avoid the rain completely, plan your elopement for sunrise or early morning, when it’s highly unlikely that we’ll have bad weather.
 And there are a couple of things you can do to in advance to make sure you’re not stressed out when it starts raining!

 • Have a flexible timeline.
 It’s really nice when you’re able to push back the ceremony by half an hour for a rain storm to pass, without worrying about the entire timeline of the wedding day getting messed up.

-• Buy a couple clear or white umbrellas.
+• Buy clear umbrellas.
 Get at least two, but preferably enough for your whole wedding party.
 Dark umbrellas keep the light from your face, so they’re not ideal.
-(I keep 11 clear umbrellas in the back of my car, so if we’re working together, you’re all good 😉
+(I keep a dozen clear umbrellas in the back of my car at all times, so if we’re working together, you’re already set.)

 • Make sure your photographer can handle it.
-I shoot on weather-sealed Fuji cameras, so I don’t have to worry about rain killing my cameras in the middle of a wedding.
-When I used to shoot Canon, even the smallest bit of rain could cause condensation in the lenses, and take forever to dry out after.
+I shoot on weather-sealed mirrorless cameras, so I don’t have to worry about rain killing my cameras in the middle of a wedding.
+When I used to shoot on Canon DSLRs, even the smallest bit of rain could cause condensation in the lenses, and take forever to dry out after.

 At this wedding in Aspen, the couple had planned an outdoor dinner reception at the groom’s family’s ranch, with big farm tables and no party tent.
 Then after three weeks of draught and forest fires, it rained almost the whole day for their wedding.
 Their wedding planner had to decorate the tables multiple times to avoid everything getting drenched, and luckily it stopped raining in time for everyone to still eat outside.
 But if that sounds like a nightmare for you, make sure that you have a party tent or indoor venue option, even if it’s just as a backup option.

-Alissa and Nick’s wedding at Upper Beaver Meadows got the heaviest rain I’ve ever photographed in.
-But because they – as true Colorado born-and-raised adventurers – had such a good attitude about it, their guests all brought out umbrellas, the ceremony still happened outside in the meadow, and afterwards everyone packed onto the trolley they had rented for toasts and cake cutting.
-A perfect example of making lemonade when life hands you lemons 😉
+This micro-wedding at Upper Beaver Meadows got the heaviest rain I’ve ever photographed in.
+But because they (as true Colorado born-and-raised adventurers) had such a good attitude about it, their guests all brought out umbrellas, the ceremony still happened outside in the meadow, and afterwards everyone packed onto the trolley they had rented for toasts and cake cutting.
+A perfect example of making the best of bad weather!

 What happens if it’s too hot on our wedding day?